Osaka’s Fireworks Shows:

 Below, you can see two of the most impressive fireworks displays of Japan.
 We share these with the hope that all fireworks displays can return to us next year and we will all be able to enjoy Japan’s delicate yet magnificent fireworks in person!

 The Tenjin Matsuri (the Tenjin Matsuri Festival) is one of the biggest festivals in Osaka, attracting some 1.3 million people each year.

 It is also one of Japan’s three major festivals, with more than 1,000 years of history.

-This year, the festival has been cancelled for obvious reasons.
+Unfortunately, the festival has been cancelled again this year.

 The Tenjin Matsuri usually begins in late June and continues for an entire month with various festivities.
 Hommiya on the last day of the festival features Funatogyo, a procession of 100 festive boats on the Okawa River that runs near Minamimorimachi Station on the Tanimachi and Sakaisuji Lines as well as Temmabashi Station on the Tanimachi Line.